-Instead of suffering through another night of back pain, look for a supportive, and most importantly, comfortable mattress that can help alleviate your pain.
+Instead of suffering through another night of back pain, look for a firm, supportive, and most importantly, comfortable mattress that can help alleviate your pain.

 Choosing the right mattress for your sleeping style may be one of the most important factors when picking a mattress.
 A blend of both comfort and support may help people sleep long, pain-free nights and wake rested and ready to take on the day!